 Fenugreek lower heart diseases and strokes risks

-Medicinal benefits of Fenugreek
+15 Medicinal Uses of Fenugreek

 Fenugreek has been in use traditionally for the treatment of diabetes.

-Fenugreek to help reduces high blood sugar levels, your daily dosage may be between10 to 30 g defatted seed powder each day.
+Fenugreek to help reduces high blood sugar levels; your daily dosage may be between10 to 30 g defatted seed powder each day.
 If you are taking fenugreek as a tincture, take three to four mL dose, three times each day.

 Fenugreek is commercially available in different forms as raw fenugreek seeds, defatted fenugreek seed powder, tablets, capsules, and tincture.